What exactly does it mean to 'feel like a CEO'?

 You weren't going to leave without joining my Facebook group, Fully Booked Mums were ya??

-We have weekly workshops, guest lives, tons of opportunities to network and promote your biz AND (my personal fave) G&T Q&A's.
+We have monthly workshops, group coaching and planning calls, plus tons of opportunities to network and promote your biz.

 Come join us - I'll stick the kettle on.